State University of New York at Oneonta: 20th century

-In fall 1963, the college started accepting transfer students into 13 liberal arts programs, beginning the transition to a multi-purpose higher education institution.
+In 1962, the college took on a new name, becoming the State University of New York College at Oneonta.
+The following year, the college started accepting transfer students into 13 liberal arts programs, beginning the transition to a multi-purpose higher education institution.

 In 1964, a men's dormitory (Golding Hall) and the first science building, known as Science I, were built.
 These were followed in 1966 with the construction of four administration and class buildings (Mills Dining Hall, Schumacher, Netzer and Hodgdon Instructional Resource Center), five dormitories (Ford, Grant, Hays, Huntington and Sherman halls) and the health center.

 The late 1960s were a period of rapid faculty turnover.
 Between 1966 and 1970, there were 205 faculty resignations, retirements or contract terminations.
 With 35 or 40 new positions each year, the number of new faculty members increased from 35 in 1963 to 80 or more from 1966 to 1970.
 With the rapid growth in the number of faculty, the college's four major academic departments began to split into separate departments.
 The Department of English, Speech and Theater, which also included Foreign Languages, was the first to subdivide in 1969 into three departments: English, Speech and Theater, and Foreign Languages.
 In 1970, the Science Department split into separate departments of Biology, Chemistry, Earth Science, Physics and Science Education, and the Social Science Department split into six separate departments.

-By the early 1970s, several more new buildings had been constructed, including academic facilities (Fitzelle Hall, Fine Arts, Science II and the current Milne Library), Wilsbach Dining Hall, five dormitories (Matteston, MacDuff, Curtis, Blodgett and Hulbert halls) and the Hunt College Union, named for Charles W. Hunt, who served as the school's principal/president from 1933 to 1951.
+By the early 1970s, several more new buildings had been constructed, including academic facilities (Fitzelle Hall, Fine Arts, Science II and the current Milne Library), Wilsbach Dining Hall, five dormitories (Matteson, MacDuff, Curtis, Blodgett and Hulbert halls) and the Hunt College Union, named for Charles W. Hunt, who served as the school's principal/president from 1933 to 1951.

-A field station on Otsego Lake in Cooperstown, New York was also completed, stimulated by a gift of and additional 300 to 400 acre.
+A field station on Otsego Lake in Cooperstown, New York was also completed, stimulated by a gift of an additional 300 to 400 acre.
 The new building housed an environmental laboratory facility for the Biology Department.
 It also held the new graduate program in the Conservation of Historic and Artistic Objects, the forerunner to today's Cooperstown Graduate Program in museum studies.

 Between 1972 and 1980, teacher education enrollments declined dramatically, while liberal arts enrollments increased.
 The 1970s were a decade of state budget problems and declining enrollments.
 Clifford Craven led the college as president from 1970 to 1987.